ai2cm/fv3config/docs/usage.rst

 The ``namelist`` item is special in that it is explicitly stored in the ``config`` dictionary.
 For the fv3gfs model, individual namelists are specified for various components of the model.
 As an example, the vertical resolution can be accessed via ``config['namelist']['fv_core_nml']['npz']``.

+The ``diag_table`` can be either be a tag or path to a file, or it can explicitly represent the desired output diagnostics with a :py:class:`~fv3config.DiagTable` object.
+See a more complete description of this object below.

 By default, fv3config attempts to automatically select the ``field_table`` file to use for the model based on the selected microphysics scheme in the